 That depends on which of our themes you are using!

 As of 2020, we no longer recommend using recipe index pages at all.
 A good site structure will reduce click depth from the homepage to as many posts as possible.
 To support this, you should be using category pages as your second tier, not the recipe index.
-See the new updated homepage structure.
+See:

 Our Cook'd Pro theme allows for as many pages that work like the recipe index as you'd like.
 This has been a common request from our customers and we've been listening!